Lilo & Stitch (franchise): Lilo & Stitch (2025)

 In October 2018, Walt Disney Pictures announced that a live-action adaptation of Lilo & Stitch was in development, with Jonathan Eirich and Dan Lin announced as producers.
 In November 2020, Jon M. Chu entered early negotiations to serve as director on the project.
 Filming was announced to take place in Hawaii.
 In July 2022, Dean Fleischer Camp signed on to replace Chu as the film's director.
 Chris Kekaniokalani Bright, a Hawaiian-born-and-based writer whose script Conviction made the 2018 edition of the Black List, and Mike Van Waes wrote the film's script.
 Filming began by late April/early May 2023 but was suspended in July 2023 due to the 2023 SAG-AFTRA strike.

 In August 2024, the film was announced to have a summer 2025 theatrical release.
 It was released on May 23, 2025.

-Upcoming sequel (TBD)
+Lilo & Stitch 2 (2028)

 On June 26, 2025, also known as "626 Day" or "Stitch Day" in reference to Stitch's codename, Disney announced that a sequel is in development.
-The film will be written by Chris Sanders, the first time since his original animated film that he would contribute to the franchise he created outside of voice acting.
+The film will be written and directed by Chris Sanders, the first time since his original animated film that he would contribute to the franchise he created outside of voice acting.
 Jonathan Eirich will also return as producer.
+On March 18, 2026, Disney announced that Lilo & Stitch 2 will be released on May 26, 2028, three years and three days after the previous film.
+At D23: The Ultimate Disney Fan Event 2026, it was revealed that Angel (Experiment 624) will appear in the film.